shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

 - Note: A smaller training set size leads to a decrease in J<sub>train</sub> but an increase in J<sub>cv</sub>, i.e., it worsens algorithm performance. **Don't discard training examples** to fix high bias.

+- The concepts of bias and variance are easy to grasp initially, but mastering them requires a lifetime. **Consistent practice is essential for mastery.**

 ## Bias/variance and neural networks